Ard3ny/ard3ny.github.io/_posts/2023-02-12-Cloud-Init-Proxmox-Templates.md

 ## What OS to choose?
 The major ones are usually cloudInit supported (ubuntu,debian, CentStream, almaLinux).
 You can find some of them on these sites, but you can just google around as well.

-Or you can also create them yourself, but that’s for future tutorial!
+Or you can also create them yourself, but that’s for future tutorials!
 ```
 https://cloud-init.io/
 https://cloud.debian.org/images/cloud/